 What can an Ailira Assistant do for me?

-An Ailira Assistant, such as the person who may have given you this FAQ, can help you use and operate Ailira.
+An Ailira Assistant can help you use and operate Ailira.
 They can answer questions about the operation of Ailira, book times with you to use Ailira, help you use Ailira, and print your completed Will.

 An Ailira Assistant is not a lawyer, and cannot – and will not – give you legal advice.
 They can however introduce you to a suitably qualified and registered lawyer in your area.

-A Will generated by Ailira may not be suitable for you if any of the following apply.
+A Will made by Ailira may not be suitable for you if any of the following apply.

 - You have a Family Trust or Self-Managed Superannuation Fund.